 Key Takeaways:

 - Agentic systems live on a spectrum of autonomy.
-It’s important to understand the different levels of agency to decide how to govern usage, from non-agentic AI systems through to fully autonomous and self-governing systems.
+Understanding the seven levels of agency helps organizations decide how much governance each system needs.

 - Implementing Agentic AI requires regulatory compliance, ethical safeguards, and transparency.

-Agentic AI is the latest buzzword being thrown about by technology heavyweights.
-Forbes referred to it as “the next big breakthrough that’s transforming business and technology”.
-However, when you ask people to define it clearly, things quickly get vague.
+Forbes called it "the next big breakthrough that's transforming business and technology."
+But when you ask people to define it clearly, things quickly get vague.

-So what is Agentic AI exactly, how does it differ from other AI systems, and is it really going to change the world?
+So what is agentic AI exactly, how does it differ from generative AI, and is it really going to change how we work?

 What is Agentic AI?